Scroll

 • Kosho UeshimaIndustrial designer

-While working in the design field in Germany, found his perspective on the connection between corporate identity development and society, and developed it into his own creations.
-From product design for major global companies, identity development, creative direction for domestic and international exhibition booths, installations for commercial spaces, and demonstration units for industrial equipment, he has been involved in all areas of industry related to human life and creativity.
+While working in the design field in Germany, gained insights into refining corporate identity and connecting with society, which influenced the direction of personal creativity.
+Offers creativity in various industrial domains related to people's lives, ranging from product design for major global companies to identity development, creative direction for domestic and international exhibition booths, installations for commercial spaces, and demonstration units for industrial equipment.

 Point of view